seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 Stand, stand, thou Greek; thou art a goodly mark:
 No? wilt thou not?
 I like thy armour well;
-I’ll frush it and unlock the rivets all,
+I'll frush it and unlock the rivets all,
-But I’ll be master of it: wilt thou not,
+But I'll be master of it: wilt thou not,
 beast, abide?
-Why, then fly on, I’ll hunt thee for thy hide.
+Why, then fly on, I'll hunt thee for thy hide.

 *Exeunt*